 One of the most significant safety advantages for any kind of mobile working operation is GPS and the ability to track employee activities in real-time - to see exactly where they are and what they’re doing.

 Digital compliance checks

-The use of digital workforce management systems allows safety protocols to be integrated into everyday workflows.
+The use of mobile workforce management systems allows safety protocols to be integrated into everyday workflows.
 A smartphone app delivers on-screen reminders and checks that compliance procedures are being followed.

 Images can also be sent from a work site, allowing a remote manager to assess for themselves whether safety procedures are adequate.
 It allows issues to be identified and acted on immediately.

 The use of cloud-based software also means that all of the information that’s generated is automatically being stored and made instantly accessible.
 It creates a digital safety log that documents each step that’s taken to ensure worker safety.

 Having quick access to this kind of information delivers significant advantages when it comes to bidding for contracts and demonstrating safety commitments.
 The ability to share real-time data with clients provides reassurance that a contractor is meeting all of its safety commitments.

 As more mobile service companies switch over to real-time management systems, the expectation that these tools are being utilised increases.
 The use of traditional paper-based management systems severely limits the ways that worker welfare can be protected.

 And this link between technology and what’s ‘reasonably practicable’ means that safety policies have to be regularly reviewed.
 Managers have to assess how new systems and tools could help to boost health and safety standards.